keathley/keathley.github.io/_drafts/2021/2021-02-26-regulator.md

 Dropping work like this is referred to as "load shedding".
 Which really means dropping the work time so low that it avoids overload.
 These days, our tool of choice for load shedding is Regulator.

+## A quick aside on why autoscaling is not a solution

+Typically this is around the time that people start claiming that these problems go away if you just use The Cloud and The Magic of Autoscaling.

+Firstly, if anyone ever uses words like "you should just" or "why can't you just" it typically indicates that the person in question doesn't really understand the problem domain.

+Secondly, autoscaling is not a solution to these problems because the premise of that solution is predicated on the idea that the bottleneck in question can be infinitely scaled horizontally.
+Which isn't true.
+It does tend to be the case that in single threaded runtimes such as ruby and python, adding more application instances is a winning strategy since it extends the largest bottleneck; the application runtime that is running all of your most complex code.

+But lets say that the latency is increasing in a database.
+As we've already seen, this increased latency translates directly into queueing in application code.
+That queueing will tend to cause increased sojurn time (the time it takes to get through the queue), increased CPU, and increased memory, all of which are typically used as signals to scale up the application servers.
+Adding more application servers typically results in *even more pressure on the database*.
+Meaning, you just made your problem **worse**.

+At this point, the naysayers will make an argument for using dynamo claiming its "infinitely scalable" or some such.
+My response to them: No it isn't.
+Any of these things can fail.
+Your network might introduce lag.
+Maybe your client disconnects from your dynamo table and is continually trying to reconnect causing timeouts.
+Maybe you're misconfigured.
+Maybe someone at AWS symlinked the wrong directory again.

+We're talking about building resilient systems here.
+You can't count on a vendor to provide that resilience.

+Autoscaling is a cost saving measure only.
+Always keep that in mind and you'll be better off.

-## Regulator implementation details
+## How does Regulator do?

 Regulator is based on the same techniques that power the internet's networks.
 These techniques are often referred to as "adaptive concurrency" or "adaptive capacity" in the literature.
 It's "adaptive" because the system regularly makes changes based on observed values.

 Regulator only allows a certain number of _things_ to occur in a system concurrently.
 For instance, Regulator may have determined that
 Athena can handle 5 requests concurrently.
 If a 6th request is made before any of the original 5 have been completed, the 6th request will be rejected.